 Rhaphidophora Tetrasperma, aka “mini monstera,” grows like a weed. (see my tetrasperma care post!)
-Mine is proof of that…when I first got this amazing climbing/vining plant, it wasn’t climbing at all.
+Mine is proof of that…when I first got this plant, it wasn’t climbing at all.
 That was spring 2020.
-A few months later in summer 2020, I needed to add a small bamboo stake to the main stem—one of three stems—to help it stay upright.
+A few months later, I needed to add a small bamboo stake to the main stem to help it stay upright.

 - Bamboo stakes